Guide to Powerful Communication Skills

 Ways to improve understanding skills:

 1. Repeat what your client says back to them.
 And ask them to repeat back any instructions you give to them.
+This helps CHWs make sure they understand concerns and shows that they’re actively listening.

 2. Practice empathy by putting yourself in the shoes of your clients.
 And cultivate a shame-free environment for sharing.